Click

 sound quality issues mentioned above immediately disappeared!

-My Musical Fidelity M8 500s amplifier is now
+My Musical Fidelity M8 500s amplifier

-fault diagnosis and fix.
+for a final fault diagnosis and fix.

-Ironically, my M8 500s amplifier was returned
+Ironically, my M8 500s amplifier

-after initial suspicions regarding reliability, annoyingly,
+of years ago after initial suspicions regarding reliability,

-A few months later I returned it to Audio
+A few months later I returned

-Venue in Ealing dealership, who again sent it back to me after
+it to Audio Venue in Ealing dealership, who again sent it

-a two week in shop ‘no fault found’ diagnosis.
+back to me after a two week in shop ‘no fault found’

-lack of fault finding with this amplifier, I also respect
+by the lack of fault finding with this amplifier, I also respect

 it was extremely difficult even for me to identify a marked